hanyuone/Ways-to-NOT-make-money/README.md

     0.3.0:
         -Added a new upgrade, Better Click Boost (Costs $200000) -Changed the code for upgrades

+    0.4.0:
+        -Added new building, Sharemarket Crash (969 MPS, costs $42000) -Changed the names of the upgrades (less bland) -Ironed out a LOT of the bugs
+        -Changed the code for upgrades AGAIN
+        -Added background

 Things to add in the future: